-e Manager 15.
+On-Sit e Manager 15.
 An On-Site Manager is required to be on site or available at all times in accordance with the approved Operational Plan , prepared by Town Planning Alliance and received by Council 8 May 2020.
 At all times.
-Façade Treatment 16.
-The final materials, colours and finishes for the built form of the At all times.
-10. development must be generally in accordance with the Approved Plans.
-At all tilles.
-Advertising Device 17.
-One (1) advertising device is approved under this development permit At all times.
-17. generally in accordance with the Approved Plans.
-The advertising At all tilles. device must be attached to the Railway Street building façade.
+Façad e Treatment 16.
+The final materials, colours and finishes for the built form of the At all times. development must be generally in accordance with the Approved Plans.
+Adver tising Device 17.
+One (1) advertising device is approved under this development permit generally in accordance with the Approved Plans.
+The advertising At all times. device must be attached to the Railway Street building façade.
 18. The approved signage is to advertise the Student Accommodation and At all times.
 10. Catering Shop located on the subject site only.
-No third party Ac an enricor advertising is permitted.
-Outdo or Lighting 19.
+No third party At all tilles.
+0 advertising is permitted. or Lighting D. C. L. 19.
 Lighting for the development must be designed and installed in Prior to accordance with the requirements of Australian Standard AS1158:2005 commencement of - Road lighting and Australian Standard AS4282 Control of the obtrusive use and to be effects of outdoor lighting.
-The lighting design must be certified by an maintained thereafter RPEQ competent in electrical reticulation design.
+The lighting design must be certified by an maintained thereafter.
+RPEQ competent in electrical reticulation design.
 20. Lighting must be provided to all pedestrian areas, parking areas and At all times. building entries generally in accordance with the approved Ground Floor External Lighting, Drawing No. EL-01, Revision DA1, prepared by McLean Consulting Engineers and dated 24/04/2020.
-Waste ste Storage and Collection 21. with the following: a.
+Waste Storage and Collection 21.
+Refuse storage, removal and collection must be provided in accordance At all times. with the following: a.
 Provision of a refuse/waste bin storage area (min.
 5.2m x 4.5m) and refuse chute room (min.
 3.9m x 2.7m) located on the ground level generally in accordance with the Approved Plans; b.
-Provision of a suitable number of general and recyclable waste bins to cater for the Accommodation Units use and Catering Shop use; c.
+Provision of a suitable number of general and recyclable waste bins to cater for the Accommodation Units use and Catering - Shop use; c.
 Collection from the designated collection point in accordance with the Approved Plans and Job No. 6753, Proposed Student Accommodation, 41 Railway Street, Gatton Transport Engineering Assessment, prepared by MRCagney Pty Ltd and dated 24 April 2020; d.
 Presentation of the waste bins for collection to the designated collection point on the designated collection day/s in accordance with the approved Operational Plan, prepared by Town Planning Alliance and received by Council 8 May 2020; e.
 Waste bins must be stored within the refuse/waste bin storage area or refuse chute room at all times except when being presented for waste collection; and f.
-Waste bins must be removed from the designated collection point and replaced in the refuse/waste bin storage area or refuse chute room immediately upon collection so as not to impede ingress/egress of vehicles from the car parking spaces. impede ingress/egress of vehicles from the car parking spaces.
+Waste bins must be removed from the designated collection point and replaced in the refuse/waste bin storage area or refuse chute room immediately upon collection so as not to 22 impede ingress/egress of vehicles from the car parking spaces.
+Duianta 22.
+The owner and any subsequent owner must provide an indemnity for Prior to